TITLE 6 PRIMARY AND SECONDARY EDUCATION

 E. No public official shall use authority services, personnel or equipment for personal benefit, convenience or profit, except when such use is generally available to the public and when in accordance with policies of the authority board.

-F. No public official shall acquire or negotiate to acquire a financial interest at a time when the official believes or has reason to believe that it will be substantially or directly affected by his official acts.
+F. No public official shall acquire or negotiate to acquire a financial interest at a time when the official believes or has reason to believe that it will be substantially or directly affected by their official acts.

 G. No public official shall enter into a contract or transaction with the authority or its public officials, unless the contract or transaction is made public by filing notice with the authority board.